devgateway/www.developmentgateway.org/_posts/2015-02-03-a-roadmap-for-amp-sustainability.md

 created: 1422973949
 old_path: news/roadmap-amp-sustainability
 title: A Roadmap for AMP Sustainability
-lede: Working toward a self-sustainable Aid Management Program is among the highest priorities of Development Gateway.
+excerpt: Working toward a self-sustainable Aid Management Program is among the highest priorities of Development Gateway.
 We believe that an AMP has the best chance of longevity when the government has the skills it needs, the resources it requires, and commitment from decision-makers.
 However, empowering a partner country to manage